+5.8.
 Coordination with Emergency Response Centers and Incident Command Systems

 A safe and effective de-energization event relies in large part on the ability of the utilities and public safety partners to coordinate responses as seamlessly as possible.
-Although not yet declared emergencies by the State of California, de-energization should be treated as any other emergency that results in a prolonged loss of power.
+Although not yet declared emergencies, de-energization should be treated as any other emergency that results in a prolonged loss of power.
 Accordingly, the utilities must avoid developing duplicative and separate response structures and instead seek to integrate into and coordinate with already existing structures and emergency response practices.

 The Commission rejects the utilities' arguments that embedding liaisons in local EOCs would be overly burdensome; however, the Commission does appreciate the utilities' concerns about dilution of resources and the possibility of inconsistent decision-making with a dispersed structure.
 The Commission addresses this issue in the guidelines set forth below.
 The Commission does agree that, consistent with the principles of the Incident Command System, utilities should not proactively embed a liaison unless requested by the local jurisdiction.
 In fact, if de-energization is not considered an emergency by a local jurisdiction, it is likely that the jurisdiction will not form its own EOC; therefore, it would be futile to require the utility to embed in a non-existent EOC.
 At this juncture, the utility does form its own EOC; thus, the utility must hold seats in its EOC for local jurisdictional emergency representatives and invite those representatives to sit on its EOC.

 On a going forward basis, the Commission envisions that de-energization will be treated as any other incident/emergency.
-The utilities should coordinate with CalOES, CAL FIRE and local jurisdictions to determine the most appropriate formation and staffing of EOCs in the case of utility called de-energization.
+The utilities are encouraged to continue coordinating with CalOES, CAL FIRE and local jurisdictions to determine the most appropriate formation and staffing of EOCs in the case of utility called de-energization.
 Finally, it is imperative that the utilities and public safety partners have a communication strategy for when power is turned-off; loss of power may impact many standard forms of communication such as cellular and internet services.

-- If requested by the local jurisdiction, the electric investor-owned utilities must embed a liaison officer at the local or county EOC.
+- If requested by the local jurisdiction, the electric investor-owned utilities must embed a liaison officer at the local EOC.
 When requested, the utility must embed a liaison officer at the State Operations Center for the purpose of assessing and integrating wildfire threat data for decision-making.
 The liaison officers must be empowered to provide rapid and accurate information from the utilities.
-To ensure consistency of response across jurisdictions, the electric investor-owned utilities should have a designated lead with decision-making authority located at the utility's EOC with whom embedded liaisons can communicate in real-time to obtain the most up-to-date information.
-This requirement does not preclude the utilities from developing a centralized communication structure that is amenable to both the utility and local jurisdictions to provide real-time coordination and situation awareness. - Currently, the electric investor-owned utilities form an EOC during each de-energization event.
-The electric investor-owned utilities must invite representatives from CalOES, water infrastructure providers, and communication service providers.
-In the alternative, the utilities may develop a mutually agreeable communications structure with water infrastructure providers and communication service providers in lieu of holding seats in its EOC.
+To ensure consistency of response across jurisdictions, the electric investor-owned utilities should have a designated lead with decision-making authority located at the utility with whom embedded liaisons can communicate in real-time to obtain the most up-to-date information. - Currently, the electric investor-owned utilities form an EOC during each de-energization event.
+The electric investor-owned utilities must hold space for and invite representatives from CalOES, water infrastructure providers, and communication providers.

-5.8.
+5.9.
 Requests to Delay De-Energization and to Re-Energize

 In the Staff Proposal, Staff suggests that utilities should ensure that their de-energization plans allow for pre-designated first responders with statutory responsibility for impacted jurisdictions to request a temporary delay in de-energization events in exigent circumstances.
 Party comments make clear that this issue requires further exploration, and the Commission lacks sufficient record to define the terms "pre-designated first responders with statutory responsibility for impacted jurisdictions," "exigent circumstances" and "temporary delay" (i.e. length of delay that can be requested).
-Noting the concerns of MWDOC and others about the possibility of de-energization amplifying another emergency event,101 the Commission adopts the following interim guidelines:
+Noting the concerns of MWDOC and others about the possibility of de-energization amplifying another emergency event,89 the Commission adopts the following interim guidelines: